chromKa/Notabenoid_Tool/README.md

 Features:
-1. Compare old and new fiel of localization, add/edit/delete strings in new version
+1. Compare old and new file of localization, add/edit/delete strings in new version
 2. Add comments for convenience of tracking changes
 3. Download original localization project from notabenoid
 4. Replace ID's